 New Interaction Solutions (NIS) focuses on expressiveness of multimodal interaction.
 Whereas typically interaction research aims to optimize the interaction in terms of efficiency and ergonomics, here the aim is to use the interactive technologies for expressing emotions and feelings. – joint research project with Nokia Research Center.

 This research Designing for Embodied Interaction with Sound intends to build on the work that has already been completed within the field that has centred on embodied and enactive approaches to the design and construction of Digital Musical Interfaces (DMI’s) and New Interfaces for Musical Expression (NIME).
 However, the focus of this research is centred around the experience of users of such interfaces.

 Human Emotional Interaction (HEI) project aims to take yet another step further in the evolution of communication by focusing on the emotional aspect.
 The intention is to develop a platform that enables research and development of emotional communication and interaction. – joint project with Nokia Research Center.

 Raja – Interactive Dance Performance is a joint project together with Nokia Research Center, utilizing motion-tracking technology with the creation of real-time music of the dance piece.

 In AaltoWindows project, the students and researchers of the three Aalto schools work and study at geographically separated locations, and therefore rarely interact with each other on a daily basis.
 To increase the feeling of social unity, this project opens a virtual window between the separate Aalto campuses. – joint research project with Jari Kleimola, Palash Mukhopadhyay and Dipti Sonawane.

 Design Fest is a 3-D service platform implementation for virtual customer interaction.
-Design Fest project is a new kind of mix of web portal, web shop and hi-quality campaign site that celebrate finnish brands who are part of Helsinki World Design Capital 2012 project.
-The project was collaboration between Media Lab Helsinki/ Department of Media, Media Factory and Innofactor.
-Heikki Sillanpää designed the sound effects and background ambiance.
+Design Fest project is a new kind of mix of web portal, webshop and hi-quality campaign site that celebrate Finnish brands who are part of Helsinki World Design Capital 2012 project.
+The project was a collaboration between Media Lab Helsinki/ Department of Media, Media Factory and Innofactor.
+Heikki Sillanpää designed the sound effects and background ambience.
 The main sound design strategy was to combine elements of synthesis from natural and unnatural sound sources.
-In the final version, the system itself acted as an musical instrument.
+In the final version, the system itself acted as a musical instrument.